Falcinspire/PillPusher/README.md

 `python embedding_space.py --mode activation --source embeddings.csv --activation-indices 11,12,13,14 --save-activation activation11121314.png`

 ## Implementation Notes
 I did not have time to finish refactoring this repository.
 There are many TODOs that still need to be addressed, and many functions that need refactoring and/or documentation.
+On another note, the commands posted in this README were pulled from my terminal history and may be slightly out-of-date.
+Any errors should be easily correctable by inspecting the relevant source file.